 Additionally, the Seventh Amendment right to a jury trial is violated under the Court's historical antecedent test.
-Under the English Common law of the eighteenth century (at the time of the framing of the United States Constitution), the validity of patents sounded in common law.
-Such was the case whether incident to an infringement action or as a direct action to revoke in the Chancery Court of law and equity (since the factual determinations were actually tried in the common law courts because only they had the power to empanel juries).[19]
-Accordingly, any distinction between validity determinations and infringement actions is misplaced.
+Under the English Common law of the eighteenth century (at the time of the framing of the United States constitution) the validity of patents sounded in common law.
+Such was the case whether incident to an infringement action or as a direct action to revoke in the Chancery Court of law and equity (since the factual determinations were actually tried in the common law courts because only they had the power to empanel juries).
+See Ex Parte Wood & Brundage, 22 U.S. 603, 614-615 (1824).
+Accordingly, any distinction between validity determinations and infringement actions regarding the jury right is misplaced.

 Patent infringement actions inherently rely upon the validity of the patent at issue.
 This is true whether decided by adjudication of the affirmative defense, counterclaim, stipulation, or the presumption of validity.
 The issues of patent infringement and patent validity are inextricably linked.
-Congress recognized this aspect of patent enforcement in the AIA one-year time bar for IPR petitions when the patent at issue is the subject of a patent infringement lawsuit.[20]
+Congress recognized this aspect of patent enforcement in the AIA one-year time bar for IPR petitions when the patent at issue is the subject of a patent infringement lawsuit.
+See 35 U.S. C. § 315.

-Similarly, since the right to a jury trial is waivable, any patent dispute conducted by an Article III judge without a jury differs significantly from the PTAB IPR proceeding in that the litigants engage in the process knowing that their voluntary conduct waives the jury right.
+Similarly, since the right to a jury trial is waivable, any patent dispute conducted by an Article III judge without a jury differs significantly from the PTAB IPR in that the litigants engage in the process knowing that their voluntary conduct waives the jury right.
 Patent holders faced with the challenge in IPRs are not afforded the opportunity to waive the jury right.
-And, of course, the separation of powers constitutional deficiency is not present since the matter is still tried as an Article III adjudicated proceeding.
+And, of course, the Separation of Powers Constitutional deficiency is not present since the matter is still tried as an Article III adjudicated proceeding.

-While no Supreme Court case has addressed the specific question raised regarding the Seventh Amendment violation posed by PTAB IPRs (prior to the pending case), guidance may be gleaned from the Court's decision in Granfinanciera, S.A. v.
+While the specific question of the right to a jury trial in the context of IPRs is an issue of first impression, guidance may be obtained from the rationale of the Court's decision in Granfinanciera v.
 Nordberg.
 492 U.S. 33 (1989):

-Although "the thrust of the Amendment was to preserve the right to jury trial as it existed in 1791," the Seventh Amendment also applies to actions brought to enforce statutory rights that are analogous to common law causes of action ordinarily decided in English law courts in the late 18th century, as opposed to those customarily heard by courts of equity or admiralty.
+"Although 'the thrust of the Amendment was to preserve the right to jury trial as it existed in 1791,' the Seventh Amendment also applies to actions brought to enforce statutory rights that are analogous to common law causes of action ordinarily decided in English law courts in the late 18th century, as opposed to those customarily heard by courts of equity or admiralty."